the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_presence_and_the_future.md

 Jabber is federated, provider independent instant messaging.
 Just like in email users are identified by username@provider and can freely choose a combination of client and provider since every client will work with every provider.
 Clients are usually not developed by the same companies that act as providers.

 The base protocol is published as an IETF standard that can easily be extended.
 Extensions are published by the XMPP Standards Foundation.
 I say published because standards are not written by the XSF.
-The XSF just provides the common framework and the standarization path.
+The XSF just provides the common framework and the path to standarization.
 Extensions can be written by anyone.
 Although of course a lot of people who write extensions are also involved in the XSF.

 ----